How ACI-35 works

 The safety and efficacy of ACI-35 were first tested in 2013 in a preclinical study on a mouse model of tauopathy, a condition that results from the pathological aggregation of tau protein in the brain.
 Results were published in the scientific journal Plos One, showing that the vaccine produced a rapid and robust immune response against the tau protein.
 Researchers also verified that long-term vaccination appeared to be safe, reducing tauopathy in the brain of the mice without leading to neuroinflammation or other adverse effects.

-A placebo-controlled Phase 1b trial (ISRCTN13033912) was then launched to evaluate the safety, tolerability, and immunogenicity of ACI-35 in patients with mild to moderate Alzheimer’s disease.
+A placebo-controlled Phase 1b trial (ISRCTN13033912) was then launched to evaluate the safety, tolerability, and immunogenicity of subcutaneous (below the skin) injections of ACI-35 in patients with mild to moderate Alzheimer’s disease.
 It compared low, medium, and high doses of ACI-35 to placebo, given as an injection, in 24 patients for a period of six months.
 After the initial dosing regimen, patients underwent a subsequent booster shot, followed by a six-month safety observation period.
-The trial finished in June 2017, but results had not been published as of February 2018.
+The trial finished in June 2017, but results had not been published as of October 2019.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.